Kalwar (caste): History

 Following Jassa Singh's rise, other Sikh Kalals also adopted Ahluwalia as the name of their caste, and started giving up their traditional occupation.
 The regulations imposed by the colonial British administration on manufacture and sale of liquor accelerated this process, and by the early 20th century, most Kalals had abandoned their traditional occupation.
 By this time, they had started claiming Khatri or Rajput origins to try and enhance their social status.

 Before the advent of the British rule, the Muslim Kalals also attempted to raise their social status by adopting the Kakezai Pashtun identity.
 Some of these Kalal-turned-Kakezais, such as the Hoshiarpur family that ruled the Jalandhar Doab in the 1840s, further raised their status by claiming to be high-caste Shaikhs.
 Sikh Kalals also claimed Khatri or Rajput origin.

-Kalwars in Allahabad were claiming themselves to be of the Kshatriya status in the 1890s.
+Kalwars in Allahabad were claiming to be of the Kshatriya status in the 1890s.

 During the British rule, the Kalals took up a variety of occupations, including trade, agriculture, army service (especially the Ahluwalias), government service, and law.